bslassey/base-drafts/draft-ietf-quic-http.md

 greater than the server's limit, or a Stream ID the client is not yet permitted to open MUST be treated as an HTTP_LIMIT_EXCEEDED error.

-A PRIORITY frame received on any stream other than a request or control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.
+A PRIORITY frame received on any stream other than the control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.

 PRIORITY frames received by a client MUST be treated as a connection error of